Audio Signal Enhancement with Learning from Positive and Unlabelled Data: Relation to prior work

 \section{Relation to prior work}

-\textbf{Parallel training data without clean signals.} Like PULSE, {\it mixture invariant training (MixIT)}~\cite{Wisdom2020}\footnote{In \cite{Wisdom2020}, methods for source separation and SE were proposed and here we focus on the latter.} uses noisy signals and noise for training.
-In MixIT, the sum of a noisy signal and noise is given as an input and a DNN has to separate it into an enhanced signal (i.e., an estimate of the clean signal) and two noise estimates.
+\textbf{Parallel training data without clean signals.} Like PULSE, {\it mixture invariant training (MixIT)}~\cite{Wisdom2020}\footnote{In \cite{Wisdom2020}, methods for source separation and SE were proposed and here we focus on the latter.} uses noisy signals and noise for training. {During training}, the sum of a noisy signal and noise is given as an input and a DNN has to separate it into an enhanced signal (i.e., an estimate of the clean signal) and two noise estimates.
 To enable training without ground truth clean signals, MixIT assumes that the sum of the enhanced signal and one of the noise estimates approximates the original noisy signal and the other noise estimate approximates the original noise.
 This approximation error is used as the loss, which can be computed without clean signals.
 Note that there are two possibilities as to which of the noise estimates corresponds to the original noisy signal and it is unknown which is correct.
-To resolve this ambiguity, a mixture invariant loss similar to~\cite{Kolbaek2017} is used.
+To resolve this ambiguity, a mixture invariant loss similar to {the permutation invariant loss}~\cite{Kolbaek2017} is used.
 Unlike PULSE, however, MixIT requires parallel training data, where each training example is a triplet consisting of a noisy signal, noise, and their sum.
-As such parallel data cannot be recorded but can only be synthesised, {\it MixIT also suffers from the above mismatch issue.} For example, there may be mismatches in terms of the signal-to-noise ratio (SNR), the number of noise sources, etc. A similar method was proposed in~\cite{Fujimura2021} and has the same mismatch issue.
+As such parallel data cannot be recorded but can only be synthesised (i.e., the noisy signal and the noise are numerically added), {\it MixIT also suffers from the above mismatch issue.} For example, there may be mismatches in terms of the signal-to-noise ratio (SNR), the number of noise sources, etc. A similar method was proposed in~\cite{Fujimura2021} and has the same mismatch issue.

 \textbf{Non-parallel training data with clean signals.} There are some methods that do not require parallel training data unlike many SE methods.
 Such methods include generative modeling of clean signals~\cite{Smaragdis2007ICA,Bando2018,Subakan2018} and adversarial training of an SE network~\cite{Higuchi2017}.
-Unlike PULSE, these methods require clean signals for training and thus also suffer from the above issue of clean signals being often difficult or impossible to obtain.
+Unlike PULSE, these methods require clean signals for training and thus also suffer from the above issue of clean signals being often {inaccessible}.

 \textbf{Unsupervised learning.} Some SE methods require no supervision or even no training data at all based on unsupervised learning.
 However, these methods require strong inductive biases based on domain knowledge (e.g., stationary noise)~\cite{Boll1979,Mohammadiha2013} and are inapplicable when the assumptions made are violated.